jasonrhaas/slackcloud/README.md

 # slackcloud

-**slackcloud** generates word clouds using Slack chat history.
+**slackcloud** generates word clouds using Slack chat history

 This application runs on a server that is reachable by Slack.
-It is designed to be triggered by a Slack "Slash Command" that you set up.
-It listens for the trigger from the "Slash command" and then grabs the history from the Slack channel it was called from.
-Then it generates a word cloud and uploads it to the same channel.
+It is triggered by a Slack "Slash Command".
+After receiving the POST from Slack it then grabs the history from the Slack channel it was called from.
+From that history (100 words), it generates a word cloud and uploads it to the same channel.

+## Requirements

+- Slack
+- Ubuntu or Mac OSX
+- Python 2.7

 ## Quickstart

+- `git clone git@github.com/jasonrhaas/slackcloud` on your webserver.
-1. Set up your custom slash command under the Slack "Custom Integrations" tab.
+- Create a custom slash command under the Slack "Custom Integrations" tab.
 This is the command you will use to kick off a word cloud.
+Configure the command to point towards the webserver that you will be hosting **slackcloud** on.
-2. Create your custom Bot under the Slack "Custom Integrations".
+- Create a custom Bot under the Slack "Custom Integrations" tab.
 This bot is the user that will upload the word cloud picture.
-3. In your environment, add the following environment variables.
+- In your environment, add the following environment variables.
 For Mac OSX, use **~/.bash_profile**.
 For Ubuntu, use **~/.bash_aliases**.

 ```
 # Slack bot token